Smokey Joe Travels America

 Follow the story of two Weber Grill Smokey Joes traveling through Iconic American landscapes with the Grill Academy Experience Team on Instagram and Twitter.
 Its simple just search key word WEBERACADEMY!

-On the East Coast we have Carter and Tyler .
-So far Smokey and the boys have visited; the Lewis and Clark Trail, The Mitchell Corn Palace, Grand Ole Opry, Deadwood South Dakota, Martin Luther King Museum, Vidalia Onion Factory, Hilton Head Island, Augusta International Golf Course, and the Zen Garden.
+So far Smokey has visited; the Lewis and Clark Trail, The Mitchell Corn Palace, Grand Ole Opry, Deadwood South Dakota, Martin Luther King Museum, Vidalia Onion Factory, Hilton Head Island, Augusta International Golf Course, and the Zen Garden.

 Lewis and Clark Trail